Is It Safe for Americans to Travel to Colombia in 2026?

 The Real Risks in Medellín, And How to Avoid Them

-Phone Theft: The #1 Crime Affecting Tourists
+Phone Theft — The Most Common Crime Affecting Tourists

 Scopolamine (Devil’s Breath): The Real Danger in Medellín